Mizu LogoMizu Financial

 How to pay your global employee with stablecoins?

 In today’s connected world, hiring talent from different countries is easier than ever.
 But paying them?
 That’s where things get messy.
 Traditional international payroll can involve slow bank transfers, high fees, unpredictable exchange rates, and frustrating paperwork.
+One way forward is through stablecoins — a form of cryptocurrency designed to keep its value steady, usually pegged to the U.S.

 Arrow Icon